2017 Summer Camp

 Since 1988, Manitoga has offered a summer day camp program to cultivate an awareness and love of nature and design in children.
 Join us as we explore designer Russel Wright's modernist house and garden where the inside is like the outside, and the outside feels like home.
 This dynamic 2-week program offers the very best of Manitoga, continuing the tradition of inspiring creativity and design through a deeper appreciation of the natural world.
 Magical adventures await!

-Advanced registration for RETURNING CAMPERS is NOW OPEN.
+Registration for all campers is NOW OPEN.
 Please register at the online form below:

 Please carefully review the program description at the link below prior to applying:

 If your child (age 13 or older) is inspired by the idea of volunteering for the full two week Summer Nature & Design Camp, please have him/her complete the CIT online application form: